deeppavlov/chatsky/examples/frequently_asked_question_bot/web/README.md

 ### Step 1: Configuring docker services

 The Postgresql image needs to be configured with variables that can be set through the [.env](.env) file.
-Update the file replacing templates with desired values.
+Update the file replacing the placeholders with desired values.
 ```
 POSTGRES_USERNAME=***
 POSTGRES_PASSWORD=***